Functional Genomics Research Unit

 Email: paola.braghetta@unipd.it

-My research interests are focused on the role of a distinctive family of extracellular proteins, Emilins, in the cardiovascular and skeletal muscle systems and on the effects of their absence on pathogenic processes.
-Moreover, my most recent projects aim at investigating the roles of extracellular matrix and fibrosis in murine models of cardiomyopathy.
+My research interests are focused on the role of a distinctive family of extracellular matrix proteins, Emilins, able to modulate bioavailability of growth factors, in the cardiovascular and skeletal muscle systems and on the effects of their absence on cellular processes.
+Specifically, my most recent projects aim at investigating the roles of extracellular matrix and fibrosis in murine models of genetic cardiomyopathies.
+I am a partner of a project on cardiogenomics that has been funded by the European Innovation Council (IMPACT: Cardiogenomics meets Artificial Intelligence: a step forward in arrhythmogenic cardiomyopathy diagnosis and treatment), an innovative and multidisciplinary project, comprising academic institutions and leading companies in the fields of computer science, biotechnology, and pharmaceuticals.
 I have a broad and long-standing expertise in mouse transgenesis and in the generation and characterization of mouse models for diseases.

 Current projects:

-- Characterization of cardiac and skeletal muscle phenotype of mouse and zebrafish knockout models for different Emilins;
+- Characterization of cardiac, skeletal muscle and neurological phenotype of mouse and zebrafish knockout models for different Emilins;

-- Study of the role extracellular matrix deposition in cardiomyopathies;
+- Study of the role extracellular matrix deposition in cardiomyopathies and in human aortic aneurysms;

 - Development of novel genetic tools for in vitro and in vivo transgenesis.